Accurate Railroad Watches allow Trains to move Safely

 Not all railroad companies had the same requirements.
 In the early years on some railroads only the conductor carried a pocket watch, sometimes furnished by the company, eventually the conductor and engineer were both required to carry a pocket watch and were expected to compare times periodically.

 Standardization of watch sizes also allowed the internal watch movements to be sold to the local watchmakers or jewelry stores separately from the cases, allowing the railroad workers to select a watch movement with the case design and manufacture of their choice.

-By 1870 additional American watch manufactures had started marketing watches for railroad use.
+By 1870 additional American watch manufactures had started marketing high quality watches suitable for railroad use, along with less precise lower priced watches for general use.
 For more information see American Watch Manufactures.

 Inaccurate watches can lead to accidents

+Inaccurate watches created differences in perceived time, sometimes leading to accidents.
 While only a small percentage of train wrecks were due to inaccurate watches, several horrible train accidents pointed out that the nation's railroads were not all running on reliable timepieces.
-Inaccurate watches created differences in perceived time, leading to accidents.
-Some of these accidents led to fatalities including:

 |August 9, 1853||Camden & Amboy||Old Bridge, New Jersey||4 killed||Engineer's watch 2.5 minutes slow|